 Photo: Jim Barcus for KC Studio Magazine

 Sean Nash (b.
 Memphis, TN, 1980) is a multidisciplinary visual artist whose embodied research with the more-than-human world informs his artistic practice.
 Sean’s vibrant paintings and sculptures involve sensory curiosity, pleasure, and evolving ecological dynamics.
-The queer and trans ecological themes present in his work draw on his lived experience and his fascination with the microbial world.
-He uses diverse material elements and experimental methods, including kombucha papers, vegetal matter, and natural dyes in tandem with contemporary sculptural materials and acrylics.
+The queer and trans ecological themes present in his work draw on his lived experience and his research into the microbial world.

-His expansive practice has included many collaborative projects and interactions with the public, community groups, other scholars, and interdisciplinary arts-researchers.
+Nash’s expansive practice has included many collaborative projects and interactions with the public, community groups, other scholars, and interdisciplinary arts-researchers.
 Many of Sean’s solo exhibitions and projects from 2014-2020 included food fermentation as participatory and gustatory elements of sculptures and exhibition programming.
-His individual and collaborative writing has been published in He has been featured in KC Studio magazine, MOLD magazine, and Fermentation.
+He has been featured in KC Studio magazine, MOLD magazine, and Fermentation.
+Nash’s individual and collaborative writing on art, fermentation, and queer and trans* identity has been published in many scholarly publications, including TSQ: Transgender Studies Quarterly